 Most companies are going through rough patches: difficulties with their payroll, forecasting customer orders, uncertainty with suppliers, keeping key personnel; the list goes on.

-In our last article, we shared tips on how to create a Crisis Management Strategy and asked readers to share any topics of interest.
+In our last article, we shared tips on how to create a Crisis Management Strategy

 First and foremost, thank you for your great feedback!
 One of the main themes that came up was: “What value-added tools could we implement with limited resources and while respecting government protocols?